-- 1. Unlatch and swing the door open.

-- Remove the latch/nut securing each filter.

-Remove the outer filter first to avoid debris falling into the lower strainer.

-- Inspect the filter and remove any foreign matter or substance and clean if necessary.

-The outer foam element can be removed for
+- 1. Unlatched and swing the door open. - 2.
+Remove wingnut securing each filter.
+Remove the upper filter first to avoid debris falling into the lower strainer. - Inspect the filter and remove any foreign matter or substance and clean if necessary.
+The outer foam element can be removed for cleaning.

-cleaning.
 The elements may be washed in warm soapy water, vacuumed, gently blown out or replaced.
-The filter should be dry before reinstallation.

-Note: During initial start up of normal operations with a new filter, note the vacuum level with the air operated vacuum relief open.
-The filter should be cleaned or replaced when the vacuum level increases about 1 in-Hg above the initial clean filter level with the air operated vacuum relief open.

-- With the filter removed, inspect the interior of the strainer housing and remove any foreign matter or substance with a shop vacuum, and clean if necessary. - 5.
+The filter should be dry before reinstallation. - Note: During initial start up of normal operations with a new filter, note the vacuum level with the air operated vacuum relief open.
+The filter should be cleaned or replaced when the vacuum level increases about 1 in-Hg above the initial clean filter level with the air operated vacuum relief open. - With the filter removed, inspect the interior of the strainer housing and remove any foreign matter or substance with a shop vacuum, and clean if necessary. - 5.
 While the filter is removed, drain any moisture from the strainer housing by opening both drains located at the bottom of the strainer.

 - After the moisture has completely drained from the housing, close the drain and place the filters back in the housing in the same manner as it was removed.
-Apply some anti-seize grease to the latch/nut threads for easier removal. - 7.
-Orient the latch/nut as shown vertically so the door latch can engage it. - 8.
+Apply some antiseize grease to the wingnut threads for easier removal. - 7.
 Close the strainer door and securely latch it.